Poincare/Birbal/README.md

 Awesome!

-Here's what coming really soon:
+Here's what coming really soon (and is already done):

-* POST and GET variable access
+* POST and GET variable access (done)
 * Integration with Jade, Haml.JS and Moustache
 * Integration with Redis and MongoDB
 * Basically turning Birbal into a microframework